-Although the Company no longer employs the branch-based model, it remains committed to its core product of financing primary transportation to and from work for the subprime borrower through the local independent automobile dealership.
-The Company's strategy includes risk-based pricing (rate, yield, advance, term, collateral value) and a commitment to the underwriting discipline required for optimal portfolio performance.
+Although the Company no longer employs the branch-based model, its business remains focused on servicing its core product of financing primary transportation to and from work for the subprime borrower, which historically had been conducted through the local independent automobile dealership.
+The Company's strategy included risk-based pricing (rate, yield, advance, term, collateral value) and a commitment to the underwriting discipline required for optimal portfolio performance.
 The Company's principal goals are to increase its profitability and its long-term shareholder value.
 During fiscal 2023, the Company focused on the following items:

-- •restructuring the Company's business by downsizing and streamlining operations and reducing expenses; - •outsourcing servicing, collections and recovery operations; - discontinuing our local branch model in favor of a regionalized business model; - •optimizing our technology to better fit the Company's restructured operations; and - •terminating our live checks program for prospective new customers
+•restructuring the Company's business by downsizing and streamlining operations and reducing expenses;

+- •outsourcing servicing, collections and recovery operations; - •discontinuing our local branch model in favor of a regionalized business model; - •optimizing our technology to better fit the Company's restructured operations; and - •terminating our live checks program for prospective new customers

 In fiscal 2023, the Company also restructured and consolidated its operations by closing all of its brick and mortar branch locations in 18 states - Alabama, Florida, Georgia, Idaho, Illinois, Indiana, Kentucky, Michigan, Missouri, North Carolina, Nevada, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, Utah, and Wisconsin.
-As a result, as of June 30, 2023, the Company only had two offices in two states - its headquarters in Florida and its central business operations hub in North Carolina, and the Company expects to focus its business operations in the foreseeable future in seven states - Florida, Georgia, Ohio, Kentucky, Indiana, North Carolina, and South Carolina.
+As a result, as of September 30, 2023, the Company only had two offices in two states - its headquarters in Florida and its central business operations hub in South Carolina.